 Consider selling the vehicle and buying a less expensive vehicle.
 Depending on the year, make, model, and mileage, selling the vehicle and buying a less expensive one could be a way to raise cash quickly without needing to repay a loan at all.
 If you need the funds immediately you could get a title loan the same day you list the vehicle for sale.
 Just let your lender know what you’re planning on doing and make sure they’re willing to work with you.

-We hope you found this article more useful than most others that provide the first few alternatives.
+We hope this article provided you with the truth about title loan alternatives and was more useful than most others that provide the first few alternatives.
 If you are considering getting a title loan, take some time and do your research first.
 It is worth a few minutes reading the complete guide on how to get a title loan.
 Definitely consider all alternatives and if you find a better option than a title loan then take it.
 If you do get a title loan borrow only what you need and make sure you have the income to support making your payments on time.